Hassan-Radi/heracles/README.md

 The following are ideas that can be added/improved in the automation framework:

  - **[Feature]** Add support to run in the cloud using SauceLabs or BrowserStack.
+ - **[Feature]** Add a `PageFactory` class that manufactures platform dependent page objects dynamically depending on the platform value.
  - **[Improvement]** Make the WebDriver URL a variable inside the JSON file; which will allow the flexibility to run on custom grids/servers.
  - **[Improvement]** No need to provide the `.json` file extension in the `driverConfig` system property; the framework should be smart enough to know that.
  - **[Improvement]** start the Appium server programmatically from the code, instead of relying on doing it manually.